ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 After your instance has been deployed, you can manage it from the console.
 The management capabilities include the ability to do each of the following:

 * Deploy and remove nodes from your cluster
-* Deploy and remove additional clusters in the same data center and pod, or in alternative data centers and pods
+* Deploy and delete additional clusters in the same data center and pod, or in alternative data centers and pods
-* Deploy and remove addon services for your instance
+* Deploy and delete addon services for your instance
 * Upgrade certain license editions for your instance

 The {{site.data.keyword.vmwaresolutions_short}} console provides a detailed view of each of your vCenter Server instances.
 For each instance, the **Summary** tab includes a link to the vCenter console and other details about the instance and management components.
-The **Infrastructure** tab shows details about the instance's clusters, hosts, storage, and networking, and allows you to add or remove clusters and hosts and storage.
+The **Infrastructure** tab shows details about the instance's clusters, hosts, storage, and networking, and allows you to add or delete clusters and hosts and storage.
 On the **Licensing** tab, you can upgrade certain license editions.
 On the **Services** tab, you can view and manage the add-on services that are deployed for your instance.
 The **Deployment history** tab shows a history of all actions that are performed on your instance.

 ## IBM Cloud for VMware Solutions components
 {: #under_the_hood-comp}

 A number of different components work together to provision and manage your environment.
 Most of these components are deployed into your {{site.data.keyword.cloud_notm}} account.
 Because the solution depends on all of these components working together, you should not modify or cancel any of these components from your {{site.data.keyword.cloud_notm}} account.
-The correct way to remove a running instance is by using the console rather than canceling the individual components.
+The correct way to delete a running instance is by using the console rather than canceling the individual components.

-While this is an integrated virtualization environment, the cost of various virtualization components (such as VMware licenses), infrastructure components (bare metal servers, VLANs, subnets, and storage), and management components is itemized in the bill that you receive from {{site.data.keyword.cloud_notm}}.
+While this is an integrated virtualization environment, the price of various virtualization components (such as VMware licenses), infrastructure components (bare metal servers, VLANs, subnets, and storage), and management components is itemized in the bill that you receive from {{site.data.keyword.cloud_notm}}.

 ### The IBM Cloud for VMware Solutions console
 {: #under_the_hood-console}